Looking for process art ideas? Check out this fun variety of creative art ideas for preschoolers!

 Z – Zebra marble painting – Whether or not you use the printable zebra pattern, you’ve still got some process art when you mix black food coloring with shaving cream.
 What a cool idea from Play Create Explore!

 Are you looking for even more process art ideas for preschoolers?
 Great news!
-My upcoming ebook has over 60 process art ideas – not to mention fine motor, science, math, letter recognition, and SO MUCH MORE!
+My letter of the week curriculum has over 60 process art ideas – not to mention fine motor, science, math, letter recognition, and SO MUCH MORE!

 © 2015 – 2020, Anna G. All rights reserved.